 - Whip: The plastic tubing through which vapor passes.

-- Charger: Device for electric pieces that repowers the battery.
+- Charger: Device to charge the battery.

-- Batteries: Power source for electric vaporizers.
+- Battery: Power source for electric vaporizers.

 - Heating Chamber: The main source of heat.

 - Dome: Provides a place for the vapor to accumulate.

 What style is best for my shop?

 Keep a few considerations in mind when choosing what types of vapes to stock for your shop: your customer base, your shop, and your goals.
 Name brand and American made vapes come with brand names that can get customers in the door while import vapes can offer high-profit margins that work with every customer’s budget.
 We recommend stocking various styles and types of vapes to cater to return customers and walk-ins.
 Vaping is definitely not a fleeting trend, so fostering a reputation for a solid vape selection will only increase your sales and foot traffic.